wal-g/wal-g/docs/MongoDB.md

 During replay, WAL-G runs `fsync` periodically and remembers the last durable oplog timestamp in memory.
 The interval is configured with `OPLOG_REPLAY_FSYNC_INTERVAL` and defaults to `10m`.

-`OPLOG_REPLAY_APPLY_BATCH_SIZE` sets the maximum number of ordinary oplog operations per `applyOps` command.
-It defaults to `50` and must be a positive integer.
-Batches are also sent when the BSON size limit is reached, after `10ms` of waiting, or when the oplog stream ends.

 When `binary-backup-fetch` replays PITR data using its temporary `mongod`, WAL-G restarts that process after an unexpected exit and resumes after the last durable timestamp. `OPLOG_REPLAY_MAX_MONGOD_RESTARTS` limits consecutive restarts without durable progress and defaults to `5`.